 You’re drinking too much caffeine and too little water

 If you rise and shine with a cup of joe in your hand, you’re far from alone, but if you’re sipping that cup multiple times a day without properly hydrating with the real stuff—H2O—you might be making your Crohn’s disease worse.
 DeLuise explains that, because many Crohn’s flares come with the unpleasant symptom of diarrhea, it is important to keep your body hydrated.
 She advises Crohn’s patients to drink plenty of water in small increments often throughout the day and to limit caffeine intake, as it can trigger flares or make symptoms worse.
 “In general, 400 mg or less of caffeine per day is considered safe,” she says.
-Check out these signs you’re drinking too much coffee.

-You refuse to cut out dairy
+You don’t cut out dairy

 Most of us are big fans of ice cream, cheese, milk, and the rest of the dairy category, but the cold hard facts are that about 75 percent of the world’s population inevitably loses the ability to digest lactose, the sugar found in dairy, once they’re weaned from breastfeeding (aka past age two!).
 This, DeLuise explains, means that for these people, eating dairy can cause symptoms of bloating, diarrhea, abdominal discomfort or trigger a Crohn’s flare.
 She recommends talking with your practitioner about if eliminating dairy is a good option for you—and if you go that route, here are five things you should know about going dairy-free.